Windore/mtd/README.md

 </details>

 **Note, mtd is not a calendar.** It only supports todos and tasks both of which are dated using only weekdays.

 ## Installation

+You can install mtd from source or downloading the [latest release binary](https://github.com/Windore/mtd/releases/latest).
+You shouldn't need to install any dependencies to use mtd.
+Only Linux binaries are provided.
+Mtd should work on other platforms as well, but other platforms are untested.

-Currently, the only way to install mtd is manually using cargo.
+Installation from source is done using cargo.

 ```
 cargo install --git https://github.com/Windore/mtd.git --features bin
 ```

-I am planning on publishing prebuilt binaries and an AUR package for mtd.

 ## Using mtd